 Michael DaleBachelor of Health Science (Exercise)

-The Australian College of Physical Education (ACPE) is one of the oldest higher education providers in NSW.
-For 100 years the College has provided first rate qualifications in physical education (PDHPE), dance education, sports business, health science, health and movement, coaching, applied fitness, and community health.
+For more than a century ACPE has been manifesting our students’ career aspirations into reality.
+ACPE empowers students by providing specialised education, first-rate qualifications and access to career-enhancing opportunities in addition to a great student life experience.
+Start your journey towards your career in physical education (PDHPE), dance education, sports business, health science, health and movement, coaching, applied fitness, and community health.
 ACPE courses are delivered at its purpose-built campus in Sydney Olympic Park, with a range of courses and individual subjects offered online.